haxtheweb/webcomponents/COMPONENT-GALLERY.md

 ## Deployment

-The generated `component-gallery.html` file is completely self-contained and can be:
+For HAX webcomponents, the gallery is automatically built and deployed on every Vercel preview/production deployment (see [Automated Preview Builds (Vercel)](#automated-preview-builds-vercel)).
+The generated `component-gallery.html` file is completely self-contained and can also be:

 - Served statically from any web server
 - Deployed to GitHub Pages, Netlify, Vercel, etc.